Avery2/wordle-helper/README.md

 ### `play.py`

 Type the response for each wordle guess.
-Indicate yellow by prepending with one underscore (_) and indicate green by prepending with two underscores (__).
-See example below.
+Press the same character multiple times to change it's color.
+Press enter to lock in that character.

 ## Examples